onflow/developer-grants/README.md

 We want to ensure that contributors can sustain their passion and commitment.
 Our goal is to increase recurring contributors to Flow-related repositories.
 For example, discussing implementation details and sending PRs to the [FCL repository](https://github.com/onflow/fcl-js).

-### Developer services
+### Developer tools and services

-We want to support projects that fill ecosystem gaps by building services.
+We want to support projects that fill ecosystem gaps by building tools and/or services.
 These are usually not easily monetizable, require significant resourcing, and have an outsized impact on other builders.

-### Product bounties

-We want to get more contributors to extend, improve, and grow usage of existing Flow tools.
-These projects can include implementation of defined features, bug hunting, or other tasks to support growth and adoption of Flow tools.
+These projects can include implementation of new and existing features, or tasks to support growth and adoption of Flow tools.

 ### Technical education